LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 	% Archive URL: https://github.com/jdoe/jdoe_awesome_packs/archive/main.zip

 To update all registries, use the `registries::update/0` predicate.
-To update a registry, use the `registries::update/1-2` predicates.
+To update a single registry, use the `registries::update/1-2` predicates.
+After updating, you can use the `packs::outdated/0` predicate to list any outdated packs.

 Registries can also be deleted using the `registries::delete/1-2` predicate.
 By default, any registries with installed packs cannot be deleted.
 If you force deletion (by using the `force(true)` option), you can use the `packs::orphaned/0` predicate to list any orphaned packs that are installed.

 See the tool API documentation on the [registries](../../docs/registries_0.html) object for other useful predicates.